 Some items to take care of.

 - We only sell tubes, not amplifier services, but it is amazing how often such items appear.
-So pleas let me put some together here, unsorted.
+So please let me put some together here, unsorted.

 - Record player is humming.
 I got this hint from a professional company.
 Of course hum can have very many reasons.
 Here is something interesting to try.
 Unplug the record player from the mains.
 Well of course it won't play, but is the hum gone now?
-When yes, you should try it with a high quality mains isolation transformer, such as Lundahl makes.
-Connect the record player to the mains, with the transformer, and you have good chances the hum stays away. (and of the answer was "no", an isolation transformer on the record player probably will not help)
+This is really a test you may not have thought if!
+If the hum is gone now, you should try it with a high quality mains isolation transformer, such as Lundahl makes.
+Connect the record player to the mains, with the transformer, and you have good chances the hum stays away. (and of the answer was 'no', an isolation transformer on the record player probably will not help)